Dashboard-IN3/tecnico-energy-app/README.md

 - Study
 - Theme: Belongs to study, represents a field of research for a given study.
-- Scenario: A way that would modify the outcome of a theme.
+- Scenario: A way that would modify the outcome of a study.

 To provide data, two files must be provided: